vpp-dev/vpp-release-notes/README.md

 @page release_notes_2110 Release notes for VPP 21.10

-More than 158 commits since the previous release, including 90 fixes.
+More than 160 commits since the previous release, including 90 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Sat Jul 10 02:02:10 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Tue Jul 13 02:06:54 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER